 Method 3: Micro-Spatula and Hair Dryer

 A third method involves a micro-spatula and hair dryer.
 Use the hair dryer to warm the micro-spatula, being careful not to get it too hot.
 Then carefully insert the spatula underneath the print, moving slowly and carefully until the print is freed.
 This method works the same way as the floss, however, it can be more abrupt, so proceed with care.

 Temperature changes can affect old glue very quickly.
 If the album isn’t very fragile, place it in the freezer for a few minutes.
 Don’t leave it in for too long as that results in condensation and unwanted moisture on the album when it’s brought into room temperature.
 The simple drop in temperature can render the adhesive brittle after a few minutes, thereby making the prints easier to remove.

-The Risks Involved: Proceed with Caution
+The Risks Involved with Removing Photos from Sticky Pages: Proceed with Caution

 A bit of a warning at this point: all of the methods described above are likely to wipe out any writing on the backs of the prints.
 This was a common practice in the past to record important details about photos, including dates taken and other historical tidbits.
 Some or all of this can be lost in trying to extricate photos from albums.
 In some cases, this may be unavoidable.
 In others, a more careful method can help you retain some important details.